 ECHO TROUT SPEY

 When the flies aren’t hatching and you want to fish sub surface, two-handed trout rods open up a whole new world of possibilities.
-They’re not just fun to cast, Trout Spey rods offer line control and the ability cast in tight quarters that leave your nine foot rod in the dust.
+They’re not just fun to cast, Trout Spey rods offer line control and the ability to cast in tight quarters that leave your nine foot rod in the dust.
 With a modest action and power these rods are equally at home flicking an emerger off the rod tip or chucking a Skagit head with some serious tungsten at the end.
 ECHO Trout Spey are the most advanced, lightest two hand rods Tim Rajeff has ever made.

 - Four piece travel design